 Tissues are groups of cells that work together to perform specific functions within an organism.
-In plants, tissues are collections of specialized plant cells that collaborate to carry out particular tasks essential for the survival and growth of the plant.
+In plants, tissues are collections of specialised plant cells that collaborate to carry out particular tasks essential for the survival and growth of the plant.
 These tissues combine to form different structures like leaves, stems, roots, flowers, and fruits, enabling plants to perform various functions necessary for their existence.

 There are two main types of plant tissues: meristematic tissues and permanent (non-meristematic) tissues.
 They are further classified into subtypes.